EDUCBA Logo

 Definition of Spring Boot Microservices

-In Spring boot-microservices, as the name suggests it is the group of micro or small services altogether.
-By the use of microservices we can distribute the large application into the smaller process, it works at the process level, but our spring boot work at the component level.
-By the use of it, we can make the spring boot application or the service loosely coupled process.
-To make this enable into our project we have to make the required configurations else it will not work as expected.
-We have so many benefits of using microservices like they are very independent, have their own database, can be written in any programming language irrespective of the core application.
+As the name suggests, Spring boot-microservices is a group of micro or small services altogether.
+By using microservices, we can distribute the large application into the smaller process; it works at the process level, but our spring boot work at the component level.
+Using it, we can make the spring boot application or the service loosely coupled process.
+To enable this in our project, we have to make the required configurations; otherwise, it will not work as expected.
+We have so many benefits of using microservices.
+They are very independent, have their database, and can be written in any programming language irrespective of the core application.
 In the coming section of the tutorial, we will see its internal working and the full configuration to make the normal spring boot to microservices for beginners.

 Syntax: